igops/ngrok-skip-browser-warning/README.md

 It's tedious to add this header while developing a client for the API, which is exposed behind ngrok.
 In some cases, e.g. using [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), affecting the request headers seems to be impossible.

 ## Usage
-To automate skipping a warning page, use this simple HTTP proxy:
+To automate skipping a warning page, run this simple HTTP proxy **on the machine from where you are calling the ngrok endpoints**:
 ```shell
 $ docker run -d --rm -p 8080:80 -e NGROK_HOST=https://your-ngrok-domain.ngrok.io igops/ngrok-skip-browser-warning:latest
 ```